jvandonsel/beacon/README.md

 - Misc.
 Hardware

 ## Hardware Notes
 The IRL540PBF N-Channel MOSFETs are really handy for this sort of LED PWM application.
-They have a low gate-source voltage threshold and so can be driven directly from the 3.3v GPIO pins on the ESP32 for PWM.
+They have a low gate-source voltage threshold and so can be driven directly from the 3.3v GPIO pins on the ESP32 for PWM control of the LEDs.

 The LEDs I chose have a recommended maximum current of 20 mA per color.
 I used 4 LEDS in my beacon, so this is a maximum of 80 mA per color, or 240 mA total.
 Resistor values were chosen to keep the current just under this per-LED current limit, with a 5V rail.
 They can certainly be overdriven for a brighter beacon, but obviously their lifetime will be shortened.